Morgy93/foodsharing-test/README.md

 ## 💻 Development

-Visit our [old DevDocs](https://devdocs.foodsharing.network) or our [GitLab Wiki](https://gitlab.com/foodsharing-dev/foodsharing/-/wikis/home) to get started with development.
+Visit our [DevDocs](https://devdocs.foodsharing.network) to get started with development.

 ### Quickstart